Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 Key Takeaways

-• Financial spread betting is (mostly) only legal in the UK
+- Financial spread betting is only legal in a few places, including the UK.

-• Spread betting on forex markets allows a trader to predict specific currency movements without owning the foreign exchange
+- Spread betting on forex markets allows a trader to speculate on price movements, without owning the currency pair.

-• Leverage is used in spread betting to increase exposure.
-It helps make modest movements of financial markets more profitable (or costly)
+- Leverage is used in spread betting to increase exposure.
+It makes modest price movements more profitable (or costly).

 Ask an Expert